barwein/Misspecified_Interference/README.md

 ## Using the R package

-The package contains one main function
+The package contains one main function:

 -- `NMR_estimator` which estimate causal effects using the NMR HT and Hajek estimators.